nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

 ### Introduction

 This is a Full-stack Dockerized boilerplate.
-A vanilla infrastructure made to simplify the develpoment and deploying processes using pern stack and docker.
+A vanilla infrastructure made to simplify the develpoment and deploying processes.

 #### Stack